Newry blaze update: Number of firefighters combatting massive inferno tops 50

 They added: “We are still advising members of the public to avoid the area where possible and nearby homeowners to keep their windows and doors closed.”

-Group Commander Paul Gould, speaking to the BBC, thanked local farmers who had brought their slurry tanks.
+Group Commander Paul Gould, speaking to the BBC, thanked local farmers who had brought their slurry tanks to assist.

 "I can't commend them enough," he said, calling the help “so valuable”.